IBM 2821 Control Unit

 The 2821 is fully buffered, that is it has buffers large enough to hold an entire card to punch, an entire card read, or an entire print line for each attached device.
-This frees the software from having to meet the peripheral devices' tight timing requirements.
+This frees the channel from having to meet the peripheral devices' tight timing requirements.

 The control unit can be connected to either a byte multiplexer channel or a selector channel.
 It is made up of logically independent control units, but takes up only one of the eight control unit slots which can be connected to a channel.
 A two-channel switch is available, allowing the control unit to be connected to two channels, on one or two computer systems, controlled by manual switches or by programming.

 The circuitry in the 2821 is largely older-technology IBM SMS, unlike much of the System/360 line, but later revisions were partially implemented in SLT or MST.
 As logic became cheaper, the functions of the 2821 were increasingly moved inboard to the central processor or outboard to the individual device.
 The 2821 was withdrawn from marketing in the United States in 1985.